aschuerch/MBBI_ComputerPracticum/_episodes/01-intro.md

 - Unix Shell (command-line: ls, cd, mkdir, cp, rm, wc, grep, cut, columns, head, tail, less etc,)

 ### Data Cleaning and visualization
-- FastQC - quality control of high-throughput sequence data
+- Quality control of high-throughput sequence data
-- Seqtk - trimming of low quality data
+- Trimming of low quality data

 ### Microbial Genomics
-- Assembly
+- Assembly of high-throughput sequence data
-- Annotation
+- Annotation of genomes
 - Prediction of secreted proteins

 ## Overview of our Data Set and Narrative

-TBD

-Microbes are ideal organisms for exploring 'Long-term Evolution Experiments' (LTEEs) - thousands of generations can be generated and stored in a way that would be virtually impossible for more complex eukaryotic systems.
-In [Lenski et.al.](http://www.nature.com/nature/journal/v489/n7417/full/nature11514.html), 12 populations of *Escherichia coli* were propagated for more than 40,000 generations in a glucose-limited minimal medium.
-This medium was supplemented with citrate which *E. coli* cannot metabolize in the aerobic conditions of the experiment.
-Sequencing of the populations at regular time points reveals that spontaneous citrate-using mutants (Cit+) appeared in a population of *E.coli* (designated Ara-3) at around 31,000 generations.
-It should be noted that spontaneous Cit+ mutants are extraordinarily rare - inability to metabolize citrate is one of the defining characters of the *E. coli* species.
-Eventually, Cit+ mutants became the dominate population as the experimental growth medium contained a high concentration of citrate relative to glucose.
+*Escherichia coli* strain K-12 holds a key position as a model organism in studies of molecular biology, biochemistry, genetics and biotechnology.
+The sequence we will be using was cited by several [publications](https://www.ncbi.nlm.nih.gov/pmc/?term=ERX008638+or+ERR022075), especially in the context of genome assembly.
+Here, we will trim, assembly and annotate the genome of *E. coli* K-12 in order to determine proteins that are secreted.

 {% include links.md %}